THE END OF ROAD RAGE!

 Once MOSD technology records a slow driver being passed on its right side, the data will be available to Highway and Transportation Authorities, Municipal Courts, Police Departments, Insurance Companies, etc. The third parties will use the information, as they wish.
 For example, the Courts may issue warnings or summons, Insurance Companies may use the information to reduce or increase their rates, Highway and Transportation Authorities may use the information for setting speed limits, etc.

-1. Vehicle Processing (VP) System operating in the vehicle, which is installed at the time of manufacturing by an OEM (Original Equipment Manufacturer) or by Retrofit in an auto repair shop, car dealership, etc.
+2. Vehicle Processing System operating in the vehicle, which is installed at the time of manufacturing by an OEM (Original Equipment Manufacturer) or by Retrofit in an auto repair shop, car dealership, etc.

 Click for Executive Summary